 Tanya Rodin began dancing as a pigeon-toed, farm girl, at the local ballet school in regional NSW.
 Tanya graduated from the Western Academy of Performing Arts (WAAPA) with a Bachelor of Arts (Dance) in 2015.

 In 2018, Tanya performed in Perth FRINGE, in Honeymoon Suite, choreographed by Bernadette Lewis, which was awarded with the Dance and Physical Theatre award for 2018.
 Also, the Blue Room Theatre’s FRINGE MicroMoves, in a piece choreographed by Zachary Lopez.
-Tanya was also given the opportunity to be a part of the Propel Youth Arts KickstART Festival ‘Hidden Movements’ Mentorship program.
+Tanya was also given the opportunity to be a part of the Propel Youth Arts KickstART Festival ‘Hidden Movements’ Mentorship program in 2018 and again in Mandurah as a Mentor in 2019.